tindn/resume/README.md

 _May 2014_

 - Graduated Cum Laude.
-- Received Honors for senior independent thesis on using machine learning to optimize college financial aid package.
+- Received Honors for senior thesis on using machine learning to optimize college financial aid package.

 **Junior College**, Raffles Institution, Singapore - _December 2009_